 The proposed framework is trained in an end-to-end manner by jointly optimizing the fault classification objective and the dual-level disentanglement loss.
 The overall loss function is defined as a weighted combination of these three parts, represented as

 where $\lambda_m$ and $\lambda_d$ are non-negative trade-off parameters for the modality-level disentanglement and the domain-level disentanglement, respectively.
-After training on multiple source domains, the well-trained model is directly used on the target domain under unseen working conditions without any sample involved in the training process.
+After training on multiple source domains, the well-trained model is directly used in the target domain under unseen working conditions without any samples involved in the training process.